Neon Genesis Evangelion (franchise): Setting

-Works within the Neon Genesis Evangelion franchise typically have the same setting, characters and theme, but can vary in their portrayal of the different storylines with alternate re-tellings of the original anime.
-Many of the later works, such as Death & Rebirth and The Rebuild of Evangelion especially begin to diverge from the original anime.
-Evangelion's fictional setting takes place after the Second Impact, a cataclysmic explosion in Antarctica in the year 2000, which resulted in the deaths of billions and threw the Earth off its axis.
-Fifteen years after the Second Impact, a group of mysterious beings referred to as "Angels" begin appearing and pose a worldwide and existential threat to the remaining parts mankind.
+Works within the Neon Genesis Evangelion franchise typically have the same setting, characters, and themes, but can vary in their portrayal of the different storylines with alternate re-tellings of the original anime.
+Many later works, such as Death & Rebirth and The Rebuild of Evangelion, diverge greatly from the original anime.
+Evangelion's fictional setting takes place after the Second Impact, a cataclysmic explosion in Antarctica in the year 2000, which killed billions of people and threw the Earth off its axis.
+Fifteen years after the Second Impact, a group of mysterious beings referred to as "Angels" begin appearing and pose a worldwide and existential threat to what remains of mankind.
 The NERV organization, a paramilitary special agency recruited and controlled by the UN, is tasked with defeating the Angels, with the use of giant mechanical warriors known as "Evangelions".
-A select group of children pilot the Evangelions, with a focus on Shinji Ikari, Rei Ayanami and Asuka Langley Soryu.
+A select group of children pilot the Evangelions, with focus put on Shinji Ikari, Rei Ayanami and Asuka Langley Soryu.
 As the story progresses, it delves into philosophical and psychological themes such as identity, trauma, and the nature of existence.
 The relationships between the characters are also explored, particularly between Shinji, Asuka, and Rei, as they navigate their complex and sometimes contentious dynamics.
 The backdrop of Neon Genesis Evangelion slowly reveals the true nature of Rei Ayanami, the Evangelions, the Angels, the NERV organization and a group known as SEELE.
-Religious themes, include Christianity and Kabbalah references to Adam, Lilith and the Dead Sea Scrolls.
-The series is well known for its psychoanalysis of the characters, especially featuring the theories of famous psychologists like Jung and Freud.
+The series incorporates religious themes, including Christianity and Kabbalah and Adam, Lilith and the Dead Sea Scrolls.
+The series is well known for its psychoanalysis of the characters and features the theories of famous psychologists like Jung and Freud.
 This is most heavily covered in the implementation of the Human Instrumentality Project, the secret goal of NERV and SEELE, whose result varies across different media, including the original anime, films, manga and video games.